 Through her personal life and involvement in the lives of others who’ve experienced trauma, Irene understands well the gift and power of health.
 As a teacher, she partnered with Marines at Camp Pendleton to get troubled youth involved in sports and since retiring, she has volunteered with the Equine Assisted Learning Program for women who are victims of trauma.
 Practicing yoga, running, hiking, and riding horses keep her mind and body clear and in focus.

-Irene hopes “to overcome the fear I sometimes have about maintaining a healthy body as I age.
+Irene hoped “to overcome the fear I sometimes have about maintaining a healthy body as I age.
 Knowledge helps to diminish fear…”

 Retired Marine colonel & educator, avid gardener, husband to Irene.